danube-messaging/danube_docs/docs/getting_started/Danube_on_k8s_helm.md

 The Helm chart deploys the Danube Cluster with ETCD as metadata storage in the same namespace.

+If you would like to configure for testing purposes you may want to see: [Run Danube on Kubernetes on Local Machine](https://dev-state.com/danube_docs/getting_started/Danube_local_machine_k8s/).

 ## Prerequisites

 - Kubernetes 1.19+